 Enrolled students will receive an automated email from the Registrar’s office with a JHU username and link to create a password.
 They can then use this information to access the latest course materials on Blackboard (https://blackboard.jhu.edu).
 Below are files from previous years that provide an overview of the course content.

-The content that will be covered on weekly quizzes in 2017 is given below:
+The content that was covered on weekly quizzes in 2017 is given below:

 Quiz 1 – Monday, July 3 – TOPICS

 Quiz 2 – Monday, July 10 – TOPICS: